-1. Fuel Fills and Vents:
+.
+Fuel Fills and Vents:

-The fuel fill is located on the forward starboard deck.
-Fuel receptacle caps are marked "Fuel" or "Gas".
-Fuel vents are normally located below and in the same general area as the fill.
+The fuel fill is located on the aft port deck.
+The fuel receptacle cap is marked "Fuel" or "Gas".
+Fuel vent is an integrated part of the fuel fill receptacle.
 If you experience difficulty filling the fuel tank, check to see that the fuel fill and vent lines are free of obstructions and kinks.